 Many Eastern European and Russian leaders, including Vaclav Havel and Boris Yeltsin, have testified to the importance of RFE/RL broadcasts in helping end the Cold War.
 Former Estonian President Lennart Meri nominated RFE/RL for the Nobel Peace Prize in 1991.

 Today, RFE/RL is one of the most comprehensive media organizations in the world, producing radio, Internet and television programs in countries where a free press is either banned by the government or not fully established.
-RFE/RL broadcasts in 26 languages in 22 countries, including Afghanistan, Iran, Russia, and the Central Asian Republics.
+RFE/RL broadcasts in 27 languages in 23 countries, including Afghanistan, Iran, Russia, Ukraine, and the Central Asian republics.
 RFE/RL also reaches Russian-speaking audiences in 26 countries (12 beyond the RFE/RL region) and globally via the Current Time digital television network.

 Established After the Second World War